( education / news / rss ) The package could help theatres, museums and music venues stay afloat during the pandemic, but for some its too late

 I looked online and it's hard to find direct, simple instructions, they tend to get academic or theoretical about it.
 It's very simple: APPLY HARD PRESSURE!

-Once, I cut myself on the job trying to free a piece of m ... read more
+Once, I cut myself on the job trying to free a pi ... read more

 via ... read more

-( life / money / employment ) "Nearly 40% said it took more than seven months to find employment and about one in five of laid-off workers said all they could find was a temporary position."
+( life / money / employment ) One-fifth of US workers were laid off in past five years"Nearly 40% said it took more than seven months to find employment and about one in five of laid-off workers said all they could find was a temporary position."

 ( life / health / drugs ) List of Culprit Drugs (according to them): Excedrin PM, Tylenol PM, Nytol, Sominex, Unisom, Benadryl, Dramamine, Paxil, Detrol, Demerol, Elavil

-"You wouldn't think that taking a little pain pill would cause long term cogn ... read more
+"You wouldn't think that taking a little pain pill would cause long term ... read more

 ( life / health / food ) Good to know.